-When operating eCommerce transaction on Amazon, and selling on multiple Marketplaces, companies find themselves in a situation where they cannot avoid such automation and integration with their own ERP or CRM, and this is for multiple reasons; I will list few of the important ones:
+When operating eCommerce transactions on Amazon, and selling on multiple Marketplaces, companies find themselves in a situation where they cannot avoid such automation and integration with their own ERP or CRM, and this is for multiple reasons; I will list a few of the important ones:

 1. Amazon is by far one of the biggest eCommerce platforms in the world, with the most items sold; Selling on Amazon, will certainly increase the sales of any company with the right product.
 This creates the first urgent reason automate and integrate the sales on Amazon Seller Account, into the Company’s ERP/CRM system.
 Companies would like to keep their books up to date, with less human interaction, and near real-time.

 2. Companies who are successfully selling on more than one Amazon marketplace, see the need for automation faster.
 It is not an option for any company to manage multiple systems for orders and fulfillment.

 3. To compete in this tight eCommerce marketplace, faster fulfillment and shipping is expected from consumers.
 The fastest they get the goods the better it for the seller.
 To meet those fulfillment expectations, automation and integration should be in place.

 4. The new reality created by COVID-19 disturbance of the economy worldwide, forced companies to adjust to the new reality if they want to stay the course, and remain competitive.
 Hiring more employees to produce the same result that can be achieved efficiently and quickly by machines is not an option today.
 Investing on automation and integration is the only way companies can achieve quick results and a quick measurable ROI.

 Someone might say, well, cannot we do it ourselves? it is not that difficult, we have enough IT resources in-house, that can certainly handle such projects and get off the ground quickly.